-In 1943, Anglo servicemen attacked Mexican American, and smaller numbers of Filipino and African American, adolescents in Los Angeles.
-This violence was known as the "Zoot Suit Riots," named for the allegedly un-patriotic fashion then popular among young Mexican Americans.
-In this lesson, students discuss conflicting newspaper articles to answer the question: What caused the Zoot Suit Riots?
+In 1943, Anglo servicemen attacked Mexican American, Filipino American, and African American adolescents in Los Angeles.
+This violence was known as the "Zoot Suit Riots," named for the allegedly un-patriotic fashion then popular among the city's youth.
+In this lesson, students examine four historical sources to answer the question: What caused the Zoot Suit Riots?